 Interviews form an integral part of any selection process of an MBA college.
-It allows the panelists to assess the candidate - ascertaining his/her job fitment - so that they find the right and apt bunch of people in their batch.
-This article will introduce you to interviews of MBA college.
+They allow the panelists to assess a candidate - ascertaining his/her job fitment - so that they find the right and apt bunch of people in their MBA batch.
+This article will introduce you to a broad overview of interviews conducted by MBA colleges.

 The individual interview comprises of a candidate with one single interviewer.

 An individual interview allows a more in-depth conversation with the candidate, allowing the interviewer to assess the candidate in a much better manner.
-The interviewer is able to have more prolonged and deeper conversation – and thus gain more insights into the candidate's abilities and skills – through this interview.
+The interviewer is able to have more prolonged and deeper conversation through such an interview; and thus gain more insights into the candidate's abilities and skills.

-The negatives of an individual interview are that the person interviewing might not be the only person that the candidate might have to work with, and other members might not be able to know much about the candidate.
+The negatives of an individual interview are that there is just one person evaluating a candidate.
+This person might not be the only person that the candidate might have to work with, and other members might not be able to know much about the candidate.
+Moreover, the interviewee is susceptible to personal biases of a single interviewer.

-Group interviews allow more than one interviewer to ask questions to the candidate.
-This allows multiple people – who will eventually work with the candidate – to assess the candidate, and check his/her job fitment.
+Contrary to individual interviews, group interviews allow more than one interviewer to ask questions to the candidate.
+This allows questioning by multiple people from diverse fields, who can thus evaluate the candidate in a more holistic and unbiased manner and assess his/her fit in the respective MBA program.

 In this format, you can have multiple rounds of one-to-one interviews.

-The advantage of this approach is that the you get to assess candidate through multiple one-to-one rounds of interviews, with different panelists.
-This allows each panelist to thoroughly assess the candidate with in-depth conversations.
+The advantage of this approach is that you get to assess a candidate through multiple one-to-one rounds of interviews, with different panelists.
+This allows each panelist to thoroughly assess the candidate from different perspectives, such as technical soundness, intellectual creativity or social attitude, with in-depth conversations.

-However, the negative of this is that this slows down the interview process, since the candidate has to go through multiple rounds of interviews with different sets of people.
+However, multiple rounds lead to slowing down the interview process, since the candidate has to go through multiple rounds of interviews with different sets of people.

 What is a "Business School Interview"?
 Why at all Interview is conducted?

-Scoring well in the entrance test is only winning half the battle and you now need to shift your attention to the face to face interactions with the selection panels.
-The next step is the MBA personal interview which is conducted with the objective of assessing the interviewee's suitability for admissions.
+Scoring well in the entrance test is only winning half the battle and you now need to shift your attention to the next step of admission, which is GD /WAT and Personal Interviews, with the selection panels.
+This component of the admission procedure is aimed at personality evaluation with the objective of assessing the interviewee's suitability for admissions.
 A personal interview is the B-school’s attempt at knowing the candidate as a person and assessing the various traits of his personality.
-Most of the management institutes conduct an interview prior to accepting a candidate into the program.
+Most of the management institutes conduct an interview prior to accepting an applicant into an MBA program.

 Candidates are tested on parameters like initiative, team skills, task orientation, willingness to learn, leadership capabilities, goal clarity and stress management.
 An interview, though nerve wracking for many candidates, is also an opportunity for the candidate to express himself and prove that he is worthy of admission into the program.
 It is essentially conducted to determine whether the candidate is the right fit for the program.